TBID Frequently Asked Questions (FAQs)

 Who manages the funds?

-The CVB is responsible for managing funds and implementing programs in accordance with the Management District Plan.
+Visit GPS is responsible for managing funds and implementing programs in accordance with the Management District Plan.

 How do I vote?